 A minor in Religion requires a minimum of 19 credit hours including three required courses: REL 100, REL 290 (one semester) and REL 363(I)/REL 463(I) (one advanced seminar).
 Prerequisites apply to the following courses: REL 290 (requires one course in religion), REL 363(I) and REL 463(I) (each requires one course in religion and completion of ENG 131).
 Prerequisites are included in the 19 credit hour total.
 Elective courses, including Independent Study projects and/or internships, fill out the balance of credit hours.
 For further information on Independent Study/Internships, contact the Department Chair.
 Finally, minors are required to complete both the Senior Evaluation form and the Senior Reflection essay which can be found on the department Blackboard site.
-Minimum credits required: 19 (plus prerequisites as indicated)

-- REL 100 Introduction to Religion, 3 credit hours - REL 290 Departmental Colloquium, 1 credit hour - REL 363(I) Seminar in Religion, 3 or 4 credit hours OR - REL 463(I) Seminar in Religion, 3 or 4 credit hours
+- REL 100 Introduction to Religion, 3 credit hours - REL 290 Departmental Colloquium, 1 credit hour - REL 363(I) Seminar in Religion, 3 or 4 credit hours - REL 463(I) Seminar in Religion, 3 or 4 credit hours